rani700/SSIM/README.md

 /prepare_PM2.5 ------------ prepare train/test for PM2.5 data.
 2010-2013 for train, 2014 for test

-/VLSM --------------- VLSM algorithm to generate variable length samples (with 0 pad)
+/VLSW --------------- VLSW algorithm to generate variable length samples (with 0 pad)